lucdumas/lucdumas/README.md

 ![](https://i.imgur.com/2QqqmVr.png)

 I'm a Software Engineer proficient in both Frontend development and Backend development.
-I have extensive knowledge in HTML, CSS, Javascript, Node.Js, MongoDB, and React.
+I have knowledge in HTML, CSS, Javascript, Node.Js, Express, MongoDB, and React.

 See [my website](https://lucdumas.netlify.app/) for more information!